mmm/higgs-tutorial/README.md

     groups = plotnb.update_plot(figure,data)
 ```

+3. Change the method that loads data (`load_data`) to get the data from the
-to `load_data` from the Redis cache instead of the default test dataset
+   Redis cache instead of the default test dataset:

 ```python
 plotnb.reset_data()